-- 89 This part of the site is accessed partly off the existing "Woodlands" access.
-The proposed flats will be accessed off the proposed new road that will serve the main development sites in phases 1 and 2.
-The Transport Planner had concerns with the proposals in terms of the impact from the whole development on the traffic flow on the Glasgow Road from the new junction serving the development and its proximity to the new signalised junction at the Bellway Homes site.
+- The in principle approval did not approve the indicative road layout and made clear that the proposals should take account of existing pedestrian desire lines that run around and through the site.
+There is a strong pedestrian desire line running from the southeast to the northwest of the overall site linking up to Fairhill View to the front of the site of the old Woodlands House.
+The applicant was also asked to consider a vehicular link to Fairhill View but the applicant does not control the land here and such a link could not be guaranteed. - The Council's Transport Planner initially had some concern with the impact on the traffic flow on the Glasgow Road from the new junction serving the development and its proximity to the new signalised junction at the Bellway Homes site.
 However, the applicant's transport consultants supplied further information in support of the application.
-The information contained in the report and revised drawings now satisfies the concerns with regards to roads matters and it is noted that the subsequent Roads Construction Consent process will ensure that all technical issues are resolved to the Council's satisfaction (Condition 2). - 90 The proposals show a link path to the east.
-Links to the west and a new level access for the cycle/footpath that is to be re-routed is included in related application 17/01139/AML.
+The information contained in the report and revised drawings now satisfies the concerns with regards to roads matters and it is noted that the subsequent Roads Construction Consent process will ensure that all technical issues are resolved to the Council's satisfaction.

+The proposals also show link paths to the west and east of the development and include a level access for the cycle/footpath that is to be re-routed where the new road will cross.
+The applicant has indicated traffic calming of this crossing to ensure pedestrian/cyclist priority.